 \section{SimLab}

-This work introduces SimLab, a benchmark platform facilitating simulated-based evaluation of conversational information access (CIA) systems for various tasks and application domains.
-SimLab can provide rich insights for different objectives, such as analyzing strengths and weaknesses of the systems, and facilitating evaluation of novel methods and algorithms, and comparison of system variants for industrial applications.
-As such, it can support various stakeholders, including system developers, researchers, and educators, who have an interest in user simulation and/or CIA.
+This work introduces SimLab, a benchmark platform facilitating simulation-based evaluation of conversational information access systems for various tasks and application domains.
+It can provide rich insights for different objectives, such as analyzing the strengths and weaknesses of systems, evaluating novel methods and algorithms, and comparing system variants for industrial applications.
+Hence, it can support various stakeholders, including system developers, researchers, and educators, who are interested in user simulation and/or CIA.

-In this section, we first discuss the requirements for SimLab, informed by the aforementioned limitations of existing solutions and challenges related to simulation-based evaluation.
-Then, we describe the proposed cloud-based platform to support them, as depicted in Fig.~\ref{fig:environment}.
+In this section, we first discuss the requirements for SimLab and then describe the proposed cloud-based platform, which is depicted in Fig.~\ref{fig:environment}.